tommasomoretti/tommasomoretti/README.md

 ## Build a marketing data infrastructure with Google Cloud Platform

 ### Disclaimer:
-🚧 This is a work in progress
+🚧 This is a work in progress.

 👨🏻‍💻 I'm not a professional developer and sometimes my script code may not be as good as it should be.
 But I assure you it works very well 😁